yuppiecruncher/Dinsforbins/README.md

 -Email based confirmation, notifications and surveys -DB migration and modification with Alembic to allow for migration to postgresql or noSQL based DB such as MongoDb.

-To run this website on your local machine, you will need virtualenv(https://virtualenv.pypa.io/en/latest/). clone the repository to your machine.
+Clone the repository to your machine.
 Using your command-line interface navigate to the folder 'dins' containing the development.ini file.
-Activate the virtual environment (on linux/mac it should be 'source venv/bin/activate') and run pserve development.ini .
-You can now open any browser and type 'localhost' to view the site.
+Create a virtual environment with $python3 -m venv venv.
+Activate the virtual environment (on linux/mac it should be $ 'source venv/bin/activate') and run $ python3 setup.py develop. this will install all dependencies.
+Now run $ pserve development.ini .
+Once the server is hosting You can now open any browser and type 'localhost' to view the site.
+Default port is 6543.

-The first time this stack is run, install the dependencies by running "$ setup.py develop" in the virtual environment

 You may wish to update pip and setuptools, depending on how out of date the versions included in the repository are.
 On mac/linux command line this is pip install -U pip setuptools.